s-panferov/awesome-typescript-loader/README.md

 After that, you will be able to build TypeScript files with webpack.

+## NodeJS versions

+The loader supports NodeJS 4 and newer.

 ## tsconfig.json

 You can use the tsconfig.json file to configure your compiler and loader: